Faskally/ef/README.md

 ef
 ======

-ef implements functions that .
+ef implements functions to estimate capture probabilities and densities from multipass pass removal data.

 ef is implemented as an [R](https://www.r-project.org) package and available on [github](https://https://github.com/Faskally/ef).